 - If using Greek yogurt, then use 3 tablespoons plain Greek yogurt along with 1 tablespoon of water.

 - ¼ cup + 3 tablespoons sugar, white

 - ¼ cup vegetable oil

 - ½ to 1 teaspoon vanilla extract

-- 1 cup grated Fuyu persimmon refer recipe for more details
+- 1 cup grated Fuyu persimmon (1 medium to large)

 - ¼ cup finely chopped walnuts divided